holmstead/pands-project/README.md

 ## Analysis

+The idea is to churn out heaps of plots, then decide which ones to present.

 **elaborate on the difference between a dataframe and a series.

 Pandas built-in hist method can give overview of dataframe:

 ![df.hist](./plots/df.hist.png)

 We can plot histograms of individual variables from the dataframe: